hsntareq/wp-events-calendar/README.md

 The plugin provides a settings page where you can configure various options, such as the number of related posts to display and the order in which they should be shown.

+## Stable Tag

+The stable tag for this plugin is dev.

 ## License

-This plugin is released under the [GPLv2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+This plugin is released under the GNU General Public License v2 or later.
+See the [GPLv2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) file for details.

+## Support

+For support or questions, please [contact us](mailto:hsntareq@gmail.com).